sColin16/regular-languages/README.md

 Hopcroft, et al.

 The library includes:
+- A high-level representation of a regular language, for which membership in the language can be tested, and arbitrary functions for which regular languages are closed over can be performed on.
+This abstraction can be created from and converted to any support regular language representation
 - Implementations of NFAs, DFAs, and regular expressions
 - Functions to convert between NFA, DFAs, and regular expressions
 - Functions to perform operations that are closed for regular languages, like